 Claudio Monteverdi was an alchemist who invented the western form of opera as a means of including all of the various art forms into one spectacular presentation, the better to convey alchemical ideas to his audience, and thus works like Mozart’s The Magic Flute and Wagner’s Ring Cycle are, seen in this light, fairly obviously esoteric alchemical metaphors.

 Musicians such as Sir Edward Elgar were often guided by an intensely personal mystical vision, the time signatures in Holst’s The Planets are heavily suggestive of kabbalah, and when we get to the current era we have the great Syd Barrett basing tracks upon the I-Ching and allegedly reporting encounters with the Great God Pan.

 As for the use of music in magic ritual, I know Crowley had his then-mistress Leila Waddell playing violin and his lover Victor Neuburg dancing at his public performance of The Rites of Eleusis, but since most rituals are conducted in private, I’m only guessing that a certain number of them probably contain a musical element.
-With our own Moon & Serpent Grand Egyptian Theatre of Marvels performances, we would perform a private magical ritual in order to determine what the subject of the performance should actually be, and then we subsequently worked that up into a full blown multi-media performance/ritual that was open to the public and was mostly centred upon the words and the music.
+With our own Moon & Serpent Grand Egyptian Theatre of Marvels performances, we would perform a private magical ritual in order to determine what the subject of the performance should actually be, and then we subsequently worked that up into a full blown multi-media performance/ritual that was open to the public and was mostly centered upon the words and the music.
 I think any magician who isn’t utilising music in some way is definitely missing a trick, and vice versa.

 VP: Could you give us an insight into your own musical discovery, the artists that have made the biggest impression on you creatively and personally?